SprintHive/react-starter/README.md

 # React starter (overlord)

-An proof of concept with examples of how different user cases could be implemented using event sourcing.
+A proof of concept with examples of how different use-cases could be implemented using event sourcing.

 ## Get Node